AkulAshray/book/_build/html/_sources/intro.md

 <!-- #region -->
-# Data TechBook

-**By Greg Simon, Harry Gulliver, Eduardo Salazar, Ashray Shetty**
+# DF Technical Guide

 ```{warning} Please do not share this with apprentices
 ```

-This book is written for coaches, with the intended purpose of allowing coaches to learn and work on upskilling your technical skills during independent learning time.
-You can also search the book if you are only interested to look at specific topic.
+This website is for coaches, with the intended purpose of allowing coaches and associates to learn and work on upskilling their technical skills during independent learning time.
+You can also search this website if you are only interested to look at specific topic.
 Since its meant for coaches we take the liberty of going over slightly more advanced concepts which may not be covered with apprentices.
-This book will cover topics across six sections:
+This website will cover topics across six sections:

 - **Installation of differnt softwares** (covering how to deal with technical issues)
 - **Programming in Python**